 Curtis is responsible for space management, safety, renovations, and maintenance of the 14 properties owned by Eva's Village.
 He coordinates with outside vendors and supervises a staff of five, who maintain buildings and grounds for the more than 20 residential and supportive programs at Eva's.
 Curtis joined the staff in 2001.

 Clinical Administrator of Outpatient Substance Use Disorders Treatment & Recovery Support Services

 Edwin oversees Outpatient Substance Use Disorders Treatment program for all clients, and is responsible for the direction, provision and quality of this program.
 Edwin also oversees recovery support services including Eva's Recovery Community Center and Maternal Wraparound Program.
 He holds extensive experience working with people with substance use disorders and is skilled at navigating the judicial and legal system, including drug court.
 He became a therapist to help people live healthier, happier lives and believes in a holistic approach to treatment.
 He received a Master's degree in Human Services from Lincoln University with a concentration in Counseling.

 Henry Miles Sherman, MD

-Melanie oversees the daily operation of the Healthcare Clinic at Eva’s Village.
+Melanie oversees the daily operation of the Medical & Dental Clinic at Eva’s Village.
 Her responsibilities include planning, managing, supervising and coordinating the operations, administration and special projects for the medical and dental the ambulatory care clinics.
 She supervises all clinic staff; oversees billing and collecting procedures; monitors delivery of patient services, and acts as liaison between patients and Eva’s administration.
 Melanie holds a Master’s in Counseling from Montclair State University, as well as a certification in advanced counseling.
 She has worked for more than 14 years in social service settings, where she developed supervisory expertise in medical and substance abuse programs, including outpatient and withdrawal management, and medication assisted treatment.